Vivek12345123/Self-rag-baseline-with-CRAG-and-RAGbench/README.md

 # Self-RAG Evaluation Suite

-Exact replication of the Self-RAG paper evaluation benchmarks for NeurIPS-level research comparison.

 ## 🎯 Overview

 This repository contains the complete evaluation framework used in the [Self-RAG paper](https://arxiv.org/abs/2310.11511) by Asai et al. (ICLR 2024).
 It evaluates the Self-RAG model across 6 key benchmarks with exact replication of the original methodology.